 - A. A parent, including a parent who is a minor, may consent to medical or emergency treatment of his/her child.
 There are exceptions: - 1.
-Neither the child nor the parent may refuse medical treatment on religious grounds if the child is in imminent danger as a result of not receiving medical treatment, or when the child is in a life-threatening situation, or when the condition will result in serious handicap or disability. - The consent of a parent is not necessary to authorize hospital or emergency health care when an EMT in good faith relies on a minor's consent, if the minor is at least 15 years of age and emancipated or married. - 3.
-Minors may seek treatment for abortion, drug addiction, and venereal disease without consent of parents.
-Minors > 15 years may seek treatment for mental health. - B. When in doubt, your actions should be guided by what is in the minor's best interests and base contact.
+Neither the child nor the parent may refuse medical treatment on religious grounds if the child is in imminent danger as a result of not receiving medical treatment, or when the child is in a life-threatening situation, or when the condition will result in serious handicap or disability. - 2.
+Minors may seek treatment for medical care related to the intended live birth of a child; contraception; abortion; prevention, diagnosis, and treatment for sexually transmitted infections/HIV; evaluation and/or treatment after sexual assault; and treatment for addiction to or use of drugs, emergency treatment for intoxication, and treatment for alcoholism without consent of parents. - 3.
+Minors 15 years or older may seek treatment for mental health without parents' consent. - The consent of a parent is not necessary to authorize hospital or emergency health care when a first responder in good faith relies on a minor's consent, if the minor is at least 15 years or older, and - a.
+Is living separate and apart from his or her parents, and managing his or her own financial affairs; or - b.
+They have contracted a lawful marriage - B. When in doubt, your actions should be guided by what is in the minor's best interests and BASE CONTACT.